PyLadiesDelhi/talks/README.md

 # Talks

-Propose your talks/workshops for LinuxChix India meetups and events here.
+Propose your talks/workshops for PyLadies Delhi meetups and events here.

 **Format for proposal**